levietduc0712/Arduino-Weather-GPS-Station/README.md

    - All collected data is presented on a clear and concise 0.96-inch OLED screen, providing a compact and visually appealing user interface.

 ## Dependencies
-This project relies on the Adafruit GFX and Adafruit SSD1306 libraries for interfacing with the OLED display.
+This project relies on the TinyGPSPlus, Wire, dht11, Adafruit GFX and Adafruit SSD1306 libraries for interfacing with the OLED display.
 Make sure to install these libraries in your Arduino IDE before uploading the code.

 ## Usage
 1. Connect the DHT11 sensor, U-Blox NEO-M8N GPS module, and OLED display to the Arduino board as per the provided wiring diagram.